the-me-0/gallery/README.md

 A gallery web app, with similar technologies as my last project [Groove](https://github.com/the-me-0/groove) (NextJS)

+It uses updated versions of the technologies used in Groove, and is very much up to date with my latest coding skills.

+## Dependencies

+This project uses the following dependencies :
+- **FFmpeg** : I use FFmpeg to generate thumbnails for the videos.
+I don't know for unix systems, but on windows it's as simple as running `winget install "FFmpeg (Essentials Build)"` in a powershell.
+You might as well need to set up some PATH variables such as `FFMPEG_PATH` and `FFPROBE_PATH`.
+- **Docker** : docker is used in order to run the database.

-## TODO
+## How to start

-- generate thumbnails in webp
+1. Clone the repository
+2. Run `npm install` to install the dependencies
+3. Run `npm run db:start` to start the database
+4. *only at first start* Run `npm run db:migrate` to create the tables
+5. Run `npm run dev` to start the development server
+6. Go to `http://localhost:3000` to see the app

-# ESLint & Prettier
+## ESLint & Prettier

 This project is using ESLint and prettier, and is using the following packages to do so :

 - prettier-plugin-tailwindcss,
 - eslint-config-prettier
   ESlint was provided by Next.js during project init.

-## FFmpeg dependency

-I don't know for unix systems, but on windows it's as simple as running `winget install "FFmpeg (Essentials Build)"` in a powershell.

 ## Licence